 Pharmacy Technician: $39,905 per year1

 Source: texaswages.com, median salary Gulf Coast region, 2021

 For more information, students may contact the following:

 The program curriculum requires students to complete 32 credit hours that total 864 contact hours that consist of a combination of lecture, on-campus laboratory, and clinical training.
 The emphasis of the program is on training students to work in retail and hospital pharmacies.
-Upon completion of the program, students are awarded a Certificate of Technology.
+Upon completion of the program, students are awarded an Advanced Certificate of Technology.
 After graduation, students register to take the National Certification Exam.
 A pharmacy technician must pass the certification examination and register with the Texas State Board of Pharmacy (TSBP) to practice as a certified pharmacy technician (CPhT) in the state of Texas.
 The program includes two clinical courses.
 Clinicals are unpaid positions in which students are supervised by the employees at the clinical site.
 Clinicals are scheduled according to the hours of the site and may vary among day, evening, and night shifts.
 We cannot guarantee any specific site, but every effort will be made to accommodate the student.
 Students are responsible for their own transportation to and from clinical sites.

 Applicants for the program must meet the requirements for general admission to the College and must also meet program-specific requirements.
 For detailed information concerning admission requirements and deadlines for submitting applications and related documents, students may contact the Pharmacy Technician department.